JKGam3r/agile-final-project/README.md

 BACKGROUND:
 A group of stakeholders has approached my team asking us to develop the backend product catalog for an e-commerce website.
-It is our job to introduce the functionality they are requesting, including the ability to create and delete products, along with implementing "Like" and "Dislike" buttons.
+It is our job to introduce the functionality they are requesting, including the ability to create and delete products, along with implementing "Like" and "Dislike" buttons for the customers.
 We will use ZehHub to make a kanban board and GitHub to make the designated repository.